pod5AND101Spring24/iHomie/README.md

 ![Save   Unsave Homes](https://github.com/pod5AND101Spring24/iHomie/assets/75619539/be7ffb72-8382-42fe-b5ea-7a393f208671)

 Save/unsave buttons on browse and save home screens - Users can save properties with the save buttons, view the list of favorited properties, and remove properties from favorites.
+Color of the button will change dynamically to reflect the state of the property.

 ## Completed user stories